-These experiments showed that DSM with RFF generally works better for distributions with bounded support.
-However, for multi-modal distributions, it can fail to correctly estimate the weights of components or over-smooth the areas between components.
-Another observation about the approach is that it tends to choose a large noise variance in some cases.
-In Fig. 4.5, we have visualized the dependence of the loss on the regularization parameter and noise variance for several 2D distributions.
-Interestingly, for "good" distributions such as Funnel, which have full space support and one mode, the loss surface has a wide minimum w.r.t regularization and noise variance.
-Whereas for multi-modal distributions, the loss surface has a narrower minimum.
-For uniform distribution (which differs from the other in that it has bounded support), the minimum w.r.t noise variance is narrow, but it is also separated from zero.
-This indicates the need for noise in such cases.
+These experiments showed that denoising score matching with RFF in general works better for distributions with bounded support.
+For the multimodal distributions it could fail to correctly estimate weights of components or oversmooth the areas between components.
+Another observation about the approach is that in some cases it tends to choose large noise variance.
+In Fig. 4.5 we visualize the dependence of the loss on the regularization parameter and noise variance for several 2D distributions.
+Interestingly, for "good" distributions (like Funnel, that have full space support and one mode) the loss surface has wide minimum w.r.t regularization and noise variance.
+For multimodal distributions